nsivakanthan/minima/_posts/2022-12-05-Effects-Of-Climate-Change-On-Natural-Disasters.md

 ### Conclusion:

 Climate change has many effects on our planet.
 This research focuses on climate change’s effect on the human and monetary costs of natural disasters.
 Studies have shown that human-induced climate change is in large part due to CO2 emissions across the globe.
 Our analysis starts by showing the increasing global trend in CO2 emissions.
 An increasing trend can also be seen for the counts of natural disasters, the number of people affected by natural disasters, and the cost of natural disasters across the United States.
 As such, it is possible that climate change causes these increasing trends of human and financial costs to the US.
 If countries around the world worked together to decrease human-induced climate change, our analysis shows it is possible to save and improve people’s lives and save the US government billions of dollars.

 In the future, we will need more information to establish a causal relationship between climate change and these increasing trends.
 There are three areas to focus efforts on.
 Further analysis of how people are affected by disasters is necessary.
 More detail is needed on how US dollars have been used for disaster events over time.
 Finally, consideration is needed of how data collection might have changed over time due to improved technologies on detecting natural disasters, obtaining numbers of people affected from disasters, and dollar values of relief efforts.

 ### Appendix:

 #### Design of Visualizations -

 All the bar plots use the same color (‘e57a44’) to maintain consistency of color scheme throughout the visualizations.

 Fig 1: Top 15 Countries in CO2 Emissions in 2021 -

 A table heatmap is created in Tableau to visualize the CO2 emissions (Metric Tons per Capita) for the top 15 countries.
 A sequential multi-Hue orange-gold color scheme was used to emphasize the high CO2 emitting countries.
 The dark-to-light intensity of the color shows the amount of CO2 emitted by these countries in 2021.

 Fig 2: Yearly CO2 Emissions for Countries -

 This a line plot showing how CO2 emissions (metric tons per capita) change over time for a select few countries.
 In addition, a dotted line for the global median is added so that we can establish a global trend of CO2 emissions.
 The countries are selected to show a range of values above and below the global median.
 Since certain countries have very low and very high emissions per capita, we re-scale the y-axis so the trend lines for all countries are visible.
 The scale type 'square root (sqrt)' is used so that the distances in the pixel range will correspond to the square root of the distances in the data domain.
 To prevent overcrowding of the x-axis, we show ticks every five years.
 Colors are chosen to distinguish countries and shown in the legend.

 Fig 3: Count of Disasters in the US -

 This is a bar plot showing the counts of disasters each year from 1980 to 2022 in the US.
 Opacity is used to distinguish between counts of natural disasters and counts of severe storms, which is one of the types of disasters.
 Severe storms are shown because they are the major contributor of natural disasters in the US.
 This plot is used to show the increasing trend of the number of natural disasters in the US.

 Fig 4: Global Map for affected per million -

 A Choropleth map is plotted to communicate about the most affected countries due to Global CO2 emissions with respect to the number of people affected per million population using the color scheme 'yelloworangered'.
 The countries that are most affected are highlighted in red color and the intensity of the color of the countries decreases with a decrease in the value of number of people affected.

 Fig 5: Bar plot top 5 most affected countries -

 The top five countries with the greatest number of people affected are represented in Bar graph with the Y axis rescaled to ‘square root’ type.
 USA Stands among top 5 countries.

-Fig 6: Number of People Affected Globally and in the US - This is a bar plot that shows the number of people affected (in Millions) by catastrophes around the world and the USA per decade.
+Fig 6: Number of People Affected Globally and in the US -

+This is a bar plot that shows the number of people affected (in Millions) by catastrophes around the world and the USA per decade.
 The opacity was adjusted to make grid lines visible behind the filled bars.
 The Y-axis was scaled to show the count per million.

 Fig 7: Number of Deaths Globally and in the US -

 This is a bar plot that shows the number of people who lost their life in catastrophes around the world and the USA per decade.
 The opacity was adjusted to make grid lines visible behind the filled bars.
 The Y-axis shows the actual number of deaths in the world against the USA.

-Fig 8A and 8B: Percentage of People Affected/Deaths by Disaster Type Globally and in the US
+Fig 8A and 8B: Percentage of People Affected/Deaths by Disaster Type Globally and in the US-

 This is a bar plot that shows the percentage of total deaths/affected people around the world and the US for each disaster.
 The percentages are calculated independently for each pane (World and USA).
 This actual visualization comes with an interactive feature to select the impact on People (Deaths or Affected).
 The opacity is adjusted to show the grid lines behind the filled bars.

-Fig 9: Trend line for Cost (in millions of dollars) per disaster type
+Fig 9: Trend line for Cost (in millions of dollars) per disaster type-

 This tabular visualization is built in tableau to show the trend in the amount of cost spent by the US government to mitigate the effects of these natural disasters.
 This table is selectively designed to show important information to the audience.
 The first column shows the disaster name, and the second and fourth columns show the minimum and maximum cost spent on each disaster in millions of dollars.
 The third column, a line chart, shows the trend cost from 1980 to 2018 with the y-axis scaled independently for each disaster.

-Fig 10: Yearly Global CO2 emissions and Yearly Cost of Disasters for the US - Two distinct line graphs are combined in a single dual Y-axis plot with respect to the ‘Years’.
+Fig 10: Yearly Global CO2 emissions and Yearly Cost of Disasters for the US -

+Two distinct line graphs are combined in a single dual Y-axis plot with respect to the ‘Years’.
 Both the graphs are distinguished by different colors.
 Each Y-axis label is highlighted with the same color as their respective line plots.
 Since the trend is being described, between 2008 and 2018, the X-axis is labeled with only 3 years to reduce the ink usage and clumsiness.

-Fig 11: Yearly Cost per CO2 emissions for the US - Yearly economic costs per CO2 emissions for the USA are calculated by dividing the cost of disaster for the USA by its CO2 emissions, per year.
+Fig 11: Yearly Cost per CO2 emissions for the US -

+Yearly economic costs per CO2 emissions for the USA are calculated by dividing the cost of disaster for the USA by its CO2 emissions, per year.
 With this data, a scatterplot is plotted for ‘Yearly Cost per CO2 emissions for the US’ against the years and a regression line is plotted to observe the trend between 1980 and 2018 Here also, just three years are shown on Y axis, since only trend of the points is being observed and not focused on individual year.

 #### Data Sources-